-Nodes (branched structure)
+Nodes (branched structure analysis)

 |

-Use to compile the location of nodes on processes (dendrites or axons). |
+Use Nodes analysis to compile information about the location of nodes on processes (dendrites or axons). |

 Analysis results

-Each tree selected for the analysis is assigned a unique number starting at 1.
+Tree: Each tree selected for the analysis is assigned a unique number starting at 1.

-Describes the node position based on its root segment.
+Node: Describes the node position based on its root segment.
 The root segment is the segment closest to the origin of the process; the other segments are referred to as daughter segments.

 |